 The main objective of the Food & Beverage industry is to provide safe, high-quality and affordable nutrition to consumers worldwide.
 It plays an essential role in the global food chain by transforming raw agricultural commodities into end products that meet the needs of increasingly sophisticated consumers.
 The industry is a key contributor to society’s goals of ensuring food security and public health.
 It is also one of the biggest innovators, a stable source of employment and incomes, and a major driver of socio-economic development.

 The Food & Beverage industry involves the processing and transformation of agricultural and livestock goods into products for intermediate or final consumption.
 The manufacture of meat and dairy products, flour and milling by-products, oils, sugar, chocolate, frozen food, animal feed, and alcoholic and non-alcoholic beverages, as well as tobacco products, are all part of this industry.
 The industry’s products are usually sold to wholesalers and retailers for distribution to consumers.

-The revenue of China’s beverage sector continued to decline in the second quarter of 2018, mainly due to decreased sales of soft drinks and baijiu.
-Beverage retail sales dropped by 12.3% y/y to RMB 50bn in Q2 2018.
-Baijiu sales volume plunged ...View more details
+The revenue of China’s beverage sector continued to decline in 2018, mainly due to decreased sales of soft drinks and baijiu.
+Beverage retail sales in Q4 2018 were down by 1.6% y/y to RMB 53.2bn, and in the full 2018 they fell by 10.3% y/y to ...View more details

 The world’s fourth-most populous nation and the largest economy in the ASEAN region, Indonesia offers strong growth opportunities for investors in the food and beverage sector.
 The sector, which generated 6.1% of the country’s GDP in 2017 ...View more details